Skip to content

 Telephone: 0116 454 1009

-This Senior Officer is familiar with Elective Home Education law, policies and practices and is responsible for ensuring that HEAs are trained and qualified in the law and home education methods and competent to confirm the suitability and appropriateness of Elective Home Education provision.
+This Senior Officer is familiar with Elective Home Education law, policies and practices and is responsible for ensuring that HEOs are trained and qualified in the law and home education methods and competent to confirm the suitability and appropriateness of Elective Home Education provision.

 Home Education Records will be maintained for 10 years after the child is no longer of compulsory school age (or longer as required by Government).
 They will be destroyed at the beginning of the academic year following this retention period.
 Records for children with special educational needs may be retained for up to 35 years in accordance with legal requirements.

-LCC is required to collect and record data on children’s ethnic backgrounds even when they are educated at home.
+Leicester City Council is required to collect and record data on children’s ethnic backgrounds even when they are educated at home.
 (Ethnic monitoring – General Article, Department for Education (online) – last updated 28 April 2011; last accessed 05 September 2011 at Ethnic Monitoring)

 The data enables the careers and experiences of children from different backgrounds to be monitored, and helps us to: